-Respondent entered into an Agreed Consent Order with the Board whereby Respondent would be reprimanded.
-In addition, Respondent must pay \$4,500 in administrative penalties and \$671.18 in administrative costs within 30 days of the date the Board ratified the order.
+Respondent entered into an agreed consent order (ACO) with the Board whereby Respondent was reprimanded.
+In addition, Respondent must pay an administrative penalty of \$500 and \$75.04 in administrative costs within 30 days of the date of the Board Order.